-Bio-solids samples were analyzed following the "Standard Methods for the Examination of Water & Wastewater", Online, 2005.
+Bio-solids samples were analyzed following the "Standard Methods for the Examination of Water & Wastewater", 20th edition,1998.
 Other analytical methods were also applied, especially those of the US EPA.
-Figure (3) shows bio-solids application to the experimental plots.
+Figure(3) shows bio-solids application to the experimental plots.